joshcc27/winter_research_brownian_motion_optical_tweezers/README.md

 The work is staged in phases, each validated against something checkable before the next begins:

-1. 1D conservative test rig
+1. 1D conservative "toy" test rig
 2. Axisymmetric $(r, z)$ conservative
-3. Non-conservative forces (the research)
+3. Non-conservative forces
 4. Applications as a volume-exploring probe

-The organising principle is that every result is checked two independent ways — Brownian dynamics against a direct Fokker–Planck solve against the analytic OU/Boltzmann result.
+The organising principle is that every result is checked two independent ways, i.e., Brownian dynamics against a direct Fokker–Planck solve against the analytic OU/Boltzmann result.
 This matters because the one case the project most cares about, the non-conservative steady state, has no closed form, so the only way to trust it is two methods agreeing.
 Two hard invariants hold throughout: probability is conserved to machine precision, and $P \ge 0$ everywhere.

 ---